cbkii/ts-docsui/README.md

 ## When it does not work

+1. First, try **refreshing** the current folder view, initial loading of a directory can be buggy.
-1. Confirm that the unit is TS18, Android 10, and already rooted with Magisk.
+2. Confirm that the unit is TS18, Android 10, and already rooted with Magisk.
-2. Reboot once after installing or updating the module.
+3. Reboot once after installing or updating the module.
-3. In Magisk, open this module and press **Action**.
+4. In Magisk, open this module and press **Action**.
-4. Find the diagnostic ZIP in:
+5. Find the diagnostic ZIP in:

 ```text
 /storage/emulated/0/Download/TS18-SAF-Diagnostics/